-The study of Accounting covers a wide range of accounting practices and theories in an equally wide range of contexts, thus providing a solid foundation for a successful professional career.
+The study of Accounting covers a wide range of accounting practices and theories in a number of different contexts, providing a solid foundation for a successful professional career.

 Why study Accounting at UC?

-The Bachelor of Commerce Accounting major is a pathway to external qualifications with the New Zealand Institute of Chartered Accountants (NZICA), CPA Australia (Certified Practicing Accountants), the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.
+The Bachelor of Commerce Accounting major is a pathway to external qualifications with Chartered Accountants Australia and New Zealand, CPA Australia, the Association of Chartered Certified Accountants (ACCA), and other professional accounting bodies internationally.

 While some previous study of accounting is useful preparation, it is not essential to have studied accounting at secondary school level.